vpenades/UberFactory/src/Epsylon.ImageSharp.Procedural/Readme.txt

 - Image could have a TPixel this[Point] { get; set; }

 - MemoryManager cannot be inherited in a derived class because abstract internal methods.
 If that's the expected behavior,

+- Rectangle(F) don't have a "Invalid" constant defined with infinite negative size and an .IsValid property